Not so fast: connected cars could cause data traffic jams

 The report says the dangers will mount over the next decade but stops short of painting a picture of bloody roadside pile-ups.
 Such scenarios can be averted if network operators pay more attention to managing surging, unpredictable data demands in congested areas and device makers do more to ensure their products do not interfere with other network users.

-“In terms of overall data volumes, connected cars don’t present much of a problem,” said Matt Hatton, founder and chief executive of Machina, a British market research firm specializing in machine-to-machine data communications.
+“In terms of overall data volumes, connected cars don’t present much of a problem,” said Matt Hatton, founder and chief executive of Machina, a British market research firm specialising in machine-to-machine data communications.

 “But network resource management is not based on total traffic volume.
 It’s based on particular cell sites during peak times of network use,” Hatton said of the antennas and equipment used to transfer mobile calls and data to and from a local area.